malbasha98/Urban-Sounds-Classfication/README.md

-Klasifikacija audio fajlova iz UrbanSounds8k dataseta primenom Resnet18 arhitekture.
+Classification of audio files from the UrbanSounds8k dataset using the ResNet18 architecture.

-## Opis
+## Description:
-Sistem se sastoji iz sledecih skripti:
+The system consists of the following scripts:
 - `settings.py`
-    - U ovoj skripti se vrsi kreiranje foldera  MFCC i Mel (u svakom od njih se kreiraju folderi fold_i (i je u opsegu [1,10] )) u kojima ce se cuvati PNG grafici treinranja, modeli i istorija treniranja (history).
+    - This script creates the "MFCC" and "Mel" folders (each containing folders named "fold_i" where "i" ranges from 1 to 10).
+These folders are used to store PNG training graphs, models, and training history. (history).
 - `AudioPrep.py`
-    - Skripta za preprocesiranje audio fajlova i ekstrakciju deskriptora (moze se birati izmedju MFCC i MelSpectrogram-a).
+    - This script performs preprocessing of audio files and extracts descriptors (you can choose between MFCC and MelSpectrogram).
 - `SoundDS.py`
-    - Skripta za pomocnim funkcijama za ucitavanje audio dataseta, i ekstrakciju deskriptora iz njegovih audio fajlova.
+    - This script contains auxiliary functions for loading the audio dataset and extracting descriptors from its audio files.
 - `data.py`
-    - Skripta za ucitavanje UrbanSounds8k audio dataseta, i ekstrakciju deskriptora iz njega.
+    - This script loads the UrbanSounds8k audio dataset and extracts descriptors from it.
 - `model.py`
-    - Skripta za kreiranje Resnet18 modela.
+    - This script creates the ResNet18 model.
 - `train.py`
-    - Skripta za treniranje i evaluaciju modela pokrenutim nad UrbanSounds8k dataset-om.
+    - This script is used for training and evaluating the model on the UrbanSounds8k dataset.

-## Koriscenje
+## Usage
-Prvo je potrebno skinuti UrbanSounds8k dataset koji sadrzi foldere:
+First, download the UrbanSounds8k dataset from Kaggle, which contains the following folders:
     - /fold1
     - /fold2
     - /fold3